zowe/sample-trial-app/README.md

 1) Configure base url for API
    * __Remote API endpoint__ - either use external data service, configure it using BASE_URL value in config.js.
     When using remote API we won't require the node service built in previous step and `dataServices` section in pluginDefinition.json can be omitted completely as well.
-   * __Data Service API endpoint__ - or we can use dataservice configured in pluginDefinition.json and built in previous step and places in folder `lib`
+   * __Data Service API endpoint__ - or we can use dataservice configured in pluginDefinition.json and built and placed in folder `lib` in previous step

 1) Build React App